Glossary Terms

 Key Clauses found in AOA

-Share Capital & Equity Structure: Defines authorized share capital, classes of shares, rights attached, transfer and issue procedures, important for governance clarity during fundraising, investment discussions, or financing assessments.
+Share Capital & Equity Structure: Defines authorised share capital, classes of shares, rights attached, transfer and issue procedures, important for governance clarity during fundraising, investment discussions, or financing assessments.

 Directors & Governance Structure: Specifies how directors are appointed/removed, their powers, board meeting procedures, establishing clarity in decision-making and accountability.